AN/ALQ-144

-The AN/ALQ-144, AN/ALQ-147, and AN/ALQ-157 are US infra-red guided missile countermeasure devices (IRCM).
-They were developed by Sanders Associates in the 1970s to counter the threat of infra-red guided surface to air missiles like the 9K32 Strela-2.
+The AN/ALQ-144, AN/ALQ-147, and AN/ALQ-157 are US infrared anti-aircraft missile countermeasure devices (IRCM).
+They were developed by Sanders Associates in the 1970s to counter the threat of infrared guided surface-to-air missiles like the 9K32 Strela-2.
 While decoy flares were effective at jamming first generation infra-red guided missiles, each flare was only effective for a short period.
 If an aircraft needed to loiter over a high risk area or was flying slowly (as helicopters do), it would require a large number of flares to decoy any missile fired at it.
 The IRCM provided constant protection against infra-red guided missiles.

 The ALQ-144 and ALQ-147 were first delivered to the US military in 1981.
 Currently there are over 3,500 in use with the US military, and a total of 6,000 in use by nineteen countries globally.
 Seven hundred ALQ-157 systems are currently in service.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ALQ-144", "-147" and "-157" designations represent the 144th, 147th and 157th designs of an Army-Navy airborne electronic device for special countermeasures equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.